NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         UPDATING
       </td>
       <td colspan="5" rowspan="1">
-        The resource was served from Cloudflare’s cache and was expired, but the origin web server is updating the resource.
+        The resource was served from Khulnasoft’s cache and was expired, but the origin web server is updating the resource.
 UPDATING is typically only seen for very popular cached resources.
       </td>
     </tr>